MuseGlobal

 Mining information from these disparate sources is not something that business analysts or product managers should be spending their time on.
 They need a reliable supply of the information where the semantics can be trusted, the information is up-to-date, and where the analyses can be set up easily.
 This is where the “plumbing” comes in.
 Two stages are involved: gathering the information, analyzing the information, then the user can take action on the intelligence provided.
 Companies like MuseGlobal take care of the first stage, and repository and BI companies take care of the second.

 Some companies, like Endeca, take care of both stages, but then you are locked into both products from a single vendor, and it is not usual that they are both “best of breed”.
-So MuseGlobal concentrates on what it does best – gathering, normalizing, mining and performing simple analytics on data - and seamlessly passes the information on to your choice of Data Warehouse, Repository, BI, analytics engine – whatever best suites the company’s needs.
+So MuseGlobal concentrates on what it does best – gathering, normalizing, mining and performing simple analytics on data - and seamlessly passes the information on to your choice of Data Warehouse, Repository, BI, analytics engine – whatever best suit

 What this means is that your organization sets up a Muse harvesting and/or Federated Search system once, pointing to the desired Sources of data, configures authentication where needed, and determines how the results are to be delivered to the analysis engine, specifying a choice of standards based or proprietary protocols and formats.
 Adding new Sources (or removing unwanted ones) is a point and click operation, and the Muse Automatic Source Update mechanism (and our programmers and analysts) ensures the connections remain working even when the sources change their characteristics – or even their address!
 About as close to “set and forget” as you can get in this changing world.